music-encoding/guidelines/_guidelines-v3/04-cmn/01-cmnBasics/04-cmnNotesChords/01-cmnNotes/02-cmnNotesGrace.md

 </figure>
 The encoding of the left-most example would look like this:

-{% include plainExample.html example="./v3/examples/cmn/cmn-sample098.xml" valid="true" %}
+{% include plainExample.html example="examples/cmn/cmn-sample098.xml" valid="true" version=page.version %}

 Grace notes are not counted when determining the measure's conformance to the current